Revahas/Data-Collection-Systems/README.md

 # Data-Collection-Systems
 System Requirements
 •	Software Requirements:
-o	Python 3.10 or higher.
+- Python 3.10 or higher.
-o	Required libraries: seleniumbase, pandas, numpy, matplotlib, scikit-learn, pyaudio, speech_recognition. o	A CSV viewer such as Microsoft Excel or LibreOffice Calc. o	Internet connection for data collection tasks. o	Jupyter Notebook for running and editing the software.
+- Required libraries: seleniumbase, pandas, numpy, matplotlib, scikit-learn, pyaudio, speech_recognition.
+- A CSV viewer such as Microsoft Excel or LibreOffice Calc.
+-	Internet connection for data collection tasks.
+- Jupyter Notebook for running and editing the software.
 ________________________________________
 Installation
 1. Download the Software: